Nash115/PythonDebugger/README.md

 [Download the lastest version of the debugger](https://github.com/Nash115/PythonDebugger/releases)

+> [!IMPORTANT]
+> The file must be in the same folder as your program.

-Import the debugger in your program : (It must be in the same folder as your program) and create an instance of the Debug class
+Import the debugger in your program and create an instance of the Debug class
 ```
 import debugger